Amber necklaces and teething babies

 - Apparently, the necklaces are made to break easily so that strangulation risk is reduced.
 But surely this would increase the risk of choking on the beads.
 Australian government agencies have warned against allowing children to wear them while unsupervised or sleeping (here, here).

 There are plenty of blogs and websites describing personal experiences of parents who have tried amber teething necklaces and have been convinced they are effective (here and here); others have the opposite opinion (here).
 Needless to say, such anecdotal evidence is worthless, and the examples described in the preceding links are likely to be cases of regression to the mean.
-In other words, the teething pain eventually gets better.
+In other words, in the natural course of things the teething pain eventually gets better.
 The only way of showing that these necklaces really work would be to conduct proper randomised controlled trials.

 This is an easy call.
 The complete lack of any good evidence that amber necklaces relieve teething pain means that there is absolutely no benefit to offset the risk of wearing them.
 Remember that in risk assessment, the size of the risk depends on two factors – the likelihood of the event happening, and the severity of the consequences.
 In this case, one consequence could be death by choking, and in my book, that rules them out completely.
 I’m disgusted that they are sold in some pharmacies (here).